-Welcome to Neshoba County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Neshoba County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Neshoba County is located in the central portion of Mississippi.
 Neshoba County was formed by the state legislature on December 23, 1833, from the territory ceded by the Choctaw nation three years earlier.
 Neshoba County has a rich American Indian history - even the name Neshoba is from the Choctaw word "nashoba" meaning "wolf."
 The county is the home of the famous Neshoba County Fair, started in 1889 and held annually since.
 Philadelphia became the county seat of Neshoba County on August 15, 1837.